gusztavvargadr/packer/README.md

 $ .\ci.ps1 build w16s-iis-virtualbox-sysprep --recursive=true
 ```

 This will in turn invoke the `restore` and `build` stages for the `w16s-virtualbox-base` and `w16s-iis-virtualbox-base` images as well.
-By default, `restore` and `build` is skipped if the artifacts from a previous build exist.
-You can force the build to run again using the `rebuild` command instead.
+By default, `restore` and `build` is skipped if the output from a previous build exist.
+You can force the build to run again using the `rebuild` command instead, which will `clean` the build directories first.

 For now, for Hyper-V you can simply start from scratch: